aianta/AutoWiSE/README.md

 * ~~Log web requests~~
 * Add List-unsubscribe header only to recruitment emails.
 * ~~Abort a campaign if the underlying event sheet is no longer accessible.~~
 * Add template descriptions in this readme.
-* Don't break if there are no volunteer coordinators or event organizers.
-But break if there are neither.
 * ~~Don't create events that happen in the past.~~
 * ~~Use static variables in slack modal construction.~~
 * ~~New Campaign Validation~~